UnifiedPush/specifications/server.md

 ### SSRF

 1. Application servers should add a random delay to each push registration when making the endpoint discovery request.
-This is to prevent push registrant from knowing whether a valid distributor was entered or not.
+This is to prevent push registrant from knowing whether a valid HTTP server hostname was entered or not.